Jessica Kaplan of Orange 142 Shares Inside Knowledge

 JK: We have clients who are present across all social channels.
 Whether it's Facebook, LinkedIn, Instagram, TikTok, or YouTube, deciding where to focus depends on the audience and industry.

-JK: It's crucial to have a mix of both long-form and short-form videos in your content strategy.
-This approach ensures that we cater to different audience preferences and viewing habits.
+JK: It’s crucial to have a mix of both long‑form and short‑form video in your content strategy.
+That way, you’re meeting different viewing habits instead of forcing everyone into one format.

 CS: You’ve mentioned social media in conjunction with destinations several times.
 Do you recommend social media marketing for all destinations?